 Franz Boas founded Columbia University's Department of Anthropology on the eve of the 20th Century making it the first PhD Program in the United States.
 Originally founded on the concept of the “four field approach” to the study of human culture and society, the department now focuses its undergraduate and graduate programs on Sociocultural Anthropology and Archaeology.
 However, the Department continues the Boasian tradition of extended ethnographic research, critical theoretical approaches to contemporary global problems, and language sensitive and historically informed analysis.
 Faculty research interests span the range of the domains most critical to contempory anthropology, including continental philosophy, law, political anthropology, semiotics and post- semiotics, ecology and ecocriticsm, science and technology studies, critical native studies, aesthetics, affect theory, media (including film, photography, and sound recording), and new media.

 Professor Nadia Abu El Haj responds to the bombing of Gaza on the London Review of Books blog.
-Open the Dimensions site for access to her Op-Ed link.
+Her Op-Ed can be accessed here.

 The Department congratulates its graduating PhDs—Heather Atherton, Yogesh Chandrani, Krista Hegburg, Thushara Hewage, Etsko Kasai, Yixin Li, Jun Mizukawa, Anand Taneja, and Darryl Wilkinson